Atrapa los Millones: Quick Change

 The contestants may use one "Cambio rápido" (Quick Change) lifeline during the game, on any question except the seventh.
 This feature allows them an extra 30 seconds to distribute their cash among the trap doors.
 If none of the trapdoors are left open and the contestants still have the Quick Change, it will automatically be used.

 Final Fact

 For the seventh question, after the time runs out, the host reveals a piece of information about the answers.
 They then have 30 seconds to switch their answer or leave the money where it is.

 The set

-During the first three seasons, the show's set was a faithful imitation of the US version, but in the first season the set's elements were changed to emulate the UK version.
-Making a reference to this change, host Diana Bolocco wore a red dress in the commercial advert of the show, emulating the host of the UK version Davina McCall.
+During the first three seasons, the show's set was a faithful imitation of the American version, but in the first season the set's elements were changed to emulate British version.
+Making a reference to this change, host Diana Bolocco wore a red dress in the commercial advert of the show, emulating the host of British version Davina McCall.